erebe/personal-server/README.md

 # Hosting your own cloud with Nextcloud <a name="cloud"></a>

 [Nextcloud](https://nextcloud.com/) allows you to get a dropbox/google drive at home and many more feature if you want to (caldav, todos, ...).
-The Web UI is working well and they provide also great mobile application for IO/Android.
+The Web UI is working well and they provide also great mobile application for IOs/Android.
 With an extra module we can mount external storage (sftp, ftp, s3, ...) which allows to have nextcloud as a central point for managing our data.

-**Warning** If you only care about storaging your data, buying a NAS or paying for DropBox/OneDrive/GoogleDrive plan will be much worth of your bucks.
+**Warning** If you only care about storaging your data, buying a NAS or paying for DropBox/OneDrive/GoogleDrive plan will be much worth of your bucks/time.

 To deploy nothing fancy, it is a standard deployment with its ingress.
 The only specifities are: